 - You will receive notification that you have become infected.
-(Immediately report to the Health Service Center.) - Your attendance will be suspended until you are cured.
+(Immediately report to the Health Service Center.) - Stay at home until you are cured.

-Contact the Health Service Center: 045-335-1518 (Weekdays 9:00-17:00)

-- Students who are diagnosed with COVID-19 should report their diagnosis by telephone.
+Contact the Health Service Center: 045-335-1518 (Weekdays 9:00-17:00) Teachers and faculty members who are diagnosed with COVID-19 should report their diagnosis by telephone.

-HQ for Crisis Management and Alerting, Your Faculty or Graduate School
+HQ for Crisis Management and Alerting, Your